ryanpcmcquen/ryanpcmcquen.github.io/_posts/2016-10-25-computed-property-names-are-awesome.md

 This is one of the best features of ES6 I have seen, because it allows you to write more declarative and beautiful code.
 In fact, I was a bit surprised to find this was not already part of JavaScript.

 In optimizing some of my own code for work, I realized that one object's structure relied on 'magic numbers'.
-Sadly, the data structure was built this way, but you can get around that in your code with _Computed property names_.
+Sadly, the data structure was built this way, but you can get around that in your code with _computed property names_.

-Here's how it looks without computed property names:
+Here's how it looks without _computed property names_:

 ```js
 const dragonTypes = {